icopy-site/awesome-cn/docs/awesome/awesome-java.md

 - [Capsule](https://github.com/puniverse/capsule) - Simple and powerful packaging and deployment.
 A fat JAR on steroids, or a "Docker for Java" that supports JVM-optimized containers.
 - [Central Repository](https://search.maven.org) - Largest binary component repository available as a free service to the open-source community.
 Default used by Apache Maven, and available in all other build tools.
 - [Cloudsmith ![c]](https://cloudsmith.io) - Fully managed package management SaaS with support for Maven/Gradle/SBT with a free tier.
-- [Getdown](https://github.com/threerings/getdown) - A system for deploying Java applications to end-user computers and keeping them up to date.
+- [Getdown](https://github.com/threerings/getdown) - System for deploying Java applications to end-user computers and keeping them up to date.
 Developed as an alternative to Java Web Start.
 - [IzPack](http://izpack.org) - Setup authoring tool for cross-platform deployments.
-- [JavaPackager](https://github.com/fvarrui/JavaPackager) - Maven and Gradle plugin which provides an easy way to package Java applications in native Windows, Mac OS X or GNU/Linux executables, and generate installers for them.
+- [JavaPackager](https://github.com/fvarrui/JavaPackager) - Maven and Gradle plugin which provides an easy way to package Java applications in native Windows, macOS or GNU/Linux executables, and generate installers for them.
 - [jDeploy](https://www.jdeploy.com) - Deploy desktop apps as native Mac, Windows or Linux bundles.
 - [jlink.online](https://github.com/AdoptOpenJDK/jlink.online) - Builds optimized runtimes over HTTP.
 - [Nexus ![c]](https://www.sonatype.com) - Binary management with proxy and caching capabilities.